HoangHao1009/Chatbot/README.md

 The architectures of chatbot are: modern RNN (GRU), seq2seq, encoder - decoder, Doc-type-attention mechanism (LuongAttention).

+# Table of contents:
+- Library installation
+- Usage:
+  + I. Train your model by yourself
+    + Prepare data
+    + Transform raw csv data to data that model can use
+    + Design model
+    + Training
+    + Save model
+  + II.
+Use pre-train model:
+    + Load parameters and data
+    + Model setting
+  + III.
+Chatting with model
+- Reference

 # Library installation
 Run this code to use chatbot:
 ```